Equipment List for Trekking in Nepal

 Clothing for Kathmandu:

 Informal clothing is all that is required.
-Remember to dress in a modest fashion.
+Remember to dress modestly.
 Light clothing is usually all that will be required for most of the year.
 During the winter months, December to February, it will be chilly in the early mornings and evenings.
 A warm fleece or similar jacket will be required.
 Do bring along a swimming costume as our hotel in Kathmandu has a swimming pool.

 Gears you need During Trekking: